-The Lyngen Alps are a mountain range in northeastern Troms county

-Lyngenfjords is the obvious choice if you wish to see the Northern Lights or skiing activities.
+The Lyngen Alps are a mountain range in northeastern Troms county, and Lyngenfjords is the obvious choice if you wish to see the Northern Lights or skiing activities.

-The 82-kilometre long Lyngenfjord is the backbone of the area, surrounded by the rough fascinating Lyngen Alps, which rise to 1.833 metres above the sea level.
-It´s a beautiful place with many adventure and leisure activities, making it a popular destination for tourists.
+The majestic Alps, with its alpine mountains, is one of the best skiing areas in Norway.
+The 82-kilometre long Lyngenfjord is the area's backbone, surrounded by the rough fascinating Lyngen Alps, which rise to 1.833 metres above sea level.
+It's a beautiful place with many adventure and leisure activities, making it a popular destination for tourists.

 These conditions make the Lyngenfjord region one of the best places on earth to discover the stunning Northern Lights.
 The night skies here are clear and sparkling, which means that this is a perfect place from which to watch the Northern Lights dancing above the mountaintops.
 It's a Northern Lights photography heaven, with the silhouette of the mountains against the starry sky, the moon, and the Northern Lights.

 Especially during the winter, the region invites all kinds of fascinating adventures.
 The conditions for activities like skiing, dog sledging, snowmobiling and special Northern Light events and activities are unique here, and you will find a wide selection of local tour operators offering exciting Arctic adventures.